saloni1996/Integrating_Social_Services/README.md

-# Integrating_Social_Services
+# Integrating Social Services
-API to fetch details for ISS.
+This is the backend project, provides API interface for fetching data of NGOs, and the corresponding events of NGO.